 Don't miss the replica of a Migrant Worker home.
 This replica gives you an idea of what life was like for farmworkers in California.
 This home showcases the horrible conditions workers lived in during the 1960s.

 César’s office remains as it was when he was active at La Paz from 1970 to 1988.
 The administrative building that housed the office had deteriorated to such a degree that it could not be saved.

 Experts from the Smithsonian Institution cataloged each object and its precise location before the building was demolished

 The walls were left in place when the building was demolished.
-Upon completion of the new building, each object was returned to its previous spot and a window installed to allow visitors to view the office and its contents.
+Upon completion of the new building, each object was returned to its previous spot, and a window was installed to allow visitors to view the office and its contents.

-You can listen to Cesar Chavez granddaughter talk about the lessons she learned from her grandfather in both Spanish and English.
+You can listen to Cesar Chavez's granddaughter talk about the lessons she learned from her grandfather in both Spanish and English.

 The Chávez Memorial Garden contains the gravesite of César Chávez and his wife Helen along with their two dogs.

 There is a beautiful fountain along with a rose garden with roses named after Mr. Chavez.